DNS_PROBE_FINISHED_NXDOMAIN: What it is and How to fix it

 2. Check Domain Registration Status

-An expired domain won’t resolve, leading to DNS errors.
+An expired domain won’t resolve in DNS lookups, leading to NXDOMAIN errors.

 3. Allow Time for DNS Propagation